Fact vs. Myth: What Does Sugar in a Gas Tank Really Do?

 Let’s find out!

-Here’s what would happen if you poured sugar into a gas tank
+Here’s what would happen if sugar was poured into a gas tank

 The truth is that sugar doesn’t dissolve in gasoline as it does in water.
-If you poured a sugar variety of your choice (we think brown sugar pairs well with a top-tier vintage 91 octane) into your gas tank, then the sugar crystals would simply sink to the bottom of the tank, just as sand would.
+If sugar was poured into a gas tank, then the sugar crystals would simply sink to the bottom of the tank, just as sand would.

-Eventually, all of that sweet stuff floating around in the gas tank would probably clog up the fuel filter, which could cause your engine to randomly hesitate or misfire, but you’d most likely replace your sugary filter before anything truly terrible happens.
+Eventually, all of that sweet stuff floating around in the gas tank would probably clog up the fuel filter according to Popular Mechanics.
+It could cause the engine to randomly hesitate or misfire.

 Water and gasoline=bad news